Mahuton/Fon_resources/README.md

 # Fon resources
+[Fon](https://en.wikipedia.org/wiki/Fon_language) is spoken by millions of people mostly in Bénin and in some parts of Togo and Nigeria.

-Here I share some free fon resources to learn, read and write Fon language
+Here I will regularly share some free resources to learn, read and write Fon language, my language!

 ## How to download
 On the repo, just click on the green button at the right to get the zip file of the resources